mightytribble/SillyTavern-rag-context-injector/README.md

 ## Setup

 1. Get Ye A Datastore!
 Instructions not included but you'll need a datastore with content in it, and a model that can use a tool that connects to that datastore.
+This is not beginner-friendly!
+This extension was written primarily to support Google Vertex AI Search (with Gemini Pro 2.5 or 3.0 as the main model and Flash 2.5 Thinking as the RAG model), but it should work with any tool-using model.
+[Here's Google's documentation for creating a data store using content from a GCP Storage Bucket](https://docs.cloud.google.com/generative-ai-app-builder/docs/create-data-store-es#cloud-storage).
+If you just want to enable Google Vertex AI Search in your main model, you can use the much simpler [Google Vertex AI Search](https://github.com/mightytribble/SillyTavern-vertex-ai-search).
+But you'll still need a data store to point it at.
 2. ~~Profit!~~ Create a connection profile for the RAG processing model you want to use.
 Call it something useful like "Vertex AI Search" or "RAG Profile".
 3. Create a Chat Completion Preset for your new connection profile.
 Turn on thinking, set a budget (I do max, YOLO), turn streaming off, adjust temp etc to taste.
 Save it, make sure it's associated with your new connection profile.
 4. Remember to set your connection profile and Chat Completion Preset back to your main model after you're done!
 Otherwise you'll be sad.